fedecastellaro/PCB-panel-generator/README.md

 Contributions to this project are welcome.
 If you have any ideas for improvements or new features, feel free to fork the repository, make your changes, and submit a pull request.

-## License

-This project is licensed under the [MIT License](https://chat.openai.com/c/LICENSE).
-You are free to use, modify, and distribute this script as per the terms of the license.